mem48/geocompr/main.md

 There are also many open source add-on libraries available for Java, including [GeoTools](http://docs.geotools.org/) and the [Java Topology Suite](https://www.locationtech.org/projects/technology.jts).^[Please note, that GEOS is a C++ port of the Java Topology Suite.]
 Furthermore, many server-based applications use Java including among others [Geoserver/Geonode](http://geonode.org/), [deegree](http://www.deegree.org/) and [52°North WPS](http://52north.org/communities/geoprocessing/wps/).

-Java's object-oriented syntax is similar to C++, however, its memory management is much simpler.
+Java's object-oriented syntax is similar to that of C++ but its memory management is simpler.
-Still, it is rather unforgiving regarding class, object and variable declarations forcing you to think about a well-designed programming structure.
-This is especially useful in large projects with thousands of lines of codes placed in numerous files.
+Java is rather unforgiving regarding class, object and variable declarations, which encourages well-designed programming structure, useful in large projects with thousands of lines of codes placed in numerous files.
-Following the *write once, run anywhere* principle, Java is platform-independent (which is unusual for a compiled programming language).
+Following the *write once, run anywhere* principle, Java is platform-independent (which is unusual for a compiled language) and has excellent performance on large-scale systems.
-Overall, compiled Java programs have an excellent performance on large-scale systems making them suitable candidates for complex architecture projects such as programming a desktop GIS.
+This makes Java a suitable language for complex architecture projects such [RStudio](https://github.com/rstudio/rstudio), the Integrated Development Environment (IDE) in which this book was written!

-However, Java is probably less suitable for statistical modeling and visualization compared to Python or R.
+Java is less suitable for statistical modeling and visualization than Python or R.
-First and foremost, though you can do data science with Java [@brzustowicz_data_2017], Java offers much fewer statistical libraries especially when compared with R.
+Although Java can be used for data science [@brzustowicz_data_2017], it has relatively few statistical libraries, especially compared with R.
+Furthermore Java is hard to use interactively.
-Secondly, interpreted languages (such as R and Python) are often easier to write (at the prize of lower performance) than compiled languages (such as Java and C++).
+Interpreted languages (such as R and Python) are better suited for the type of interactive workflow used in many geographic workflows than compiled languages (such as Java and C++).
-Moreover, interpreted languages allow a faster and interactive (line-by-line) code implementation.
-Finally, R's native support of data types such as data frames and matrices is especially advantageous when it comes to analyzing data.

-Lastly, we will introduce Python for geocomputation Many people believe that R and Python are battling for supremacy in the field of data science.
-This is accompanied by a partly offensive as much as often rather subjective discussion on what to learn or what to use.
-We believe that both languages have their merits, and in the end it is about doing geocomputation and communicating the corresponding results regardless of the chosen software.
+Unlike Java (and most other languages) R has native support for data frames and matrices, making it especially well suited for (geographic) data analysis.

+Python is the final language for geocomputation that deserves attention in this section.
+Like R, Python has gained popularity due to the rapid growth of data science [@robinson_impressive_2017].
-Moreover, both languages are object-oriented, and have lots of further things in common.
+Both languages are object-oriented, and have lots of further things in common.
-Learning one language should give you a headstart when choosing to learn the other as well.
+Due to their similarities there is much on-line discussion framing the relative merits of each language as a competition, as exemplified by an [infographic](https://www.datacamp.com/community/tutorials/r-or-python-for-data-analysis) by DataCamp titled "DATA SCIENCE WARS: R vs Python", which arguably generates more heat than light.

+In practice both languages have their strengths and to some extent which you use is less important than domain of application and the communication of results.
+Learning either will provide a head-start in learning the other.
+However there are major advantages of R over Python for geocomputation which explains its prominence in this book.
-R's major advantage is that statisticians wrote hundreds of statistical packages (unmatched by Python) explicitly for other statisticians.
+R has unparalled support for statistics, including spatial statistics, with hundreds of packages (unmatched by Python) supporting thousands of statistical methods.

+The major advantage of Python is that it is a *general-purpose* programming language.
+It is well-suited to many applications, including desktop software, computer games, websites and data science.
+R, by contrast, is primarily suited to the latter, under a broad definition of data science.^[R has been extended in various directions, notably in  **shiny**, a package for developing interactive we applications in R.]
-By contrast, Python's major advantage is that it is (unlike R) a multi-purpose language thereby bringing together people from diverse fields which also explains Python's bigger user base compared to R's.
+This also explains Python's larger user base compared with R's.
-So if you like Python better or you think it better suits your needs (for example because you are also interested in web and GUI development), go for it.
+Python is often the only shared language between different (geocomputation) communities, explaining why it has become the 'glue' that holds many GIS programs together.
-In fact, we often advise our students to start with Python just because the major GIS software packages provide Python libraries that lets the user access its geoalgorithms from the Python command line^[`grass.script` for GRASS (https://grasswiki.osgeo.org/wiki/GRASS_and_Python), `saga-python` for SAGA-GIS (http://saga-python.readthedocs.io/en/latest/), `processing` for QGIS and `arcpy` for ArcGIS.
+Many geoalgorithms, including those in QGIS and ArcMap, can be accessed from the Python command line, making it well-suited as a starter language for command-line GIS.^[Python modules providing access to geoalgorithms include `grass.script` for GRASS (https://grasswiki.osgeo.org/wiki/GRASS_and_Python), `saga-python` for SAGA-GIS (http://saga-python.readthedocs.io/en/latest/), `processing` for QGIS and `arcpy` for ArcGIS.
-].
-However, when the teaching moves on to statistical geoprocessing and spatial predictive modeling we guide them towards R where they can take advantage of the concepts already learned through Python.
+]

+For spatial statistics and predictive modeling, however, R is second-to-none.
-Nevertheless, you can also use Python for the most common statistical learning techniques (though R tends to be more on the bleeding edge regarding new statistical development including those in the geostatistical community).
+This does not mean you must chose either R or Python: Python supports most common statistical techniques (though R tends to support new developments in spatial statistics earlier) and many concepts learned from Python can be applied to the R world.
-In addition, Python also offers excellent support for spatial data analysis and manipulation (see packages **osgeo**, **Shapely**, **NumPy**, **PyGeoProcessing**).
+Like R Python also supports spatial data analysis and manipulation with packages such as **osgeo**, **Shapely**, **NumPy** and **PyGeoProcessing** [@garrard_geoprocessing_2016].
-We refer you to @garrard_geoprocessing_2016 for an introduction to geoprocessing with Python.

 ## R's spatial ecosystem